-The dates for our 2020 Write Night and Conference for Readers and Writers will be posted between January and April, 2020.
+The full schedule and guest list for the 2020 Conference for Readers and Writers will be available this summer.
 For examples of workshops we offer at the Conference, please see our FAQ below, which includes the full schedule from 2019.

 Nimrod Write Night

 with Contest Judges Kim Addonizio and Margot Livesey